-The far-reaching nature of the internet often poses a challenge for prosecutors and investigators who are tasked with handling cases of Internet fraud.
+The far-reaching nature of the Internet often poses a challenge for prosecutors and investigators who are tasked with handling cases of Internet fraud.
 Victims of online fraud are often scattered across the country; therefore, gathering witnesses and assessing the full extent of the victims’ losses can be a challenge.
-If you find yourself facing charges involving Internet crimes in Naples or Broward County, make sure you call a Fort Lauderdale Internet fraud attorney to ensure that your rights are protected immediately after you’re arrested.
+If you find yourself facing charges involving Internet or computer crimes, trust the experience of a Fort Lauderdale Internet fraud attorney like David Joffe to ensure that your rights are protected immediately after we’re retained.

 - fraudulent sales transactions

 - non-delivery of merchandise

 - sweepstakes or lottery winnings fraud